mythology-and-legends-in-warfare

 Beyond the sunstone and bearing dial, other tools found in Norse contexts include:

 Despite the lack of many artifacts, modern experiments prove that these simple tools, combined with natural cues, enabled remarkably accurate navigation.
-In 2000, a reconstructed Viking ship sailed from Norway to Greenland using only star and landmark methods, successfully landing within sight of the predicted location.
+In 2000, a reconstructed Viking ship, the Ottar, sailed from Norway to Greenland using only star and landmark methods, successfully landing within sight of the predicted location.
+The voyage took five weeks and demonstrated that the Norse system was both practical and reliable, even under challenging weather conditions.

 Sagas and Historical Evidence